-In Article 8(2), the EU Battery Regulation sets mandatory minimum recycled content targets for cobalt, lead, lithium, and nickel contained in industrial batteries with a capacity above 2 kWh (except those with exclusively external storage), EV, SLI and LMT batteries (see Table 13).
+In Article 8(2), the EU Battery Regulation sets mandatory minimum recycled content targets for cobalt, lead, lithium, and nickel contained in industrial batteries with a capacity greater than 2 kWh (except those with exclusively external storage), EV, SLI and LMT batteries (see Table 12).
 The targets refer to the share of cobalt, lithium, and nickel recovered from battery manufacturing waste or post-consumer waste present in active materials, and to the share of lead recovered from waste present in the battery, for each battery model per year and per manufacturing plant.
-The requirements shall be met 96 months after entry into force of the regulation.
-For cobalt, lithium, and nickel increased targets are established 156 months after entry into force of the regulation (Recital 20; Article 8(2)).
+The requirements shall be met from 18 August 2031.
+For cobalt, lithium, and nickel increased targets are established by 18 August 2036 (Recital 30; Article 8(2, 3)).